 What Infection Prevention and Control procedures are required this year when immunizing clients?

-Immunizers are required to wear a medical mask and facial protection.
-Gloves are not required unless administering intranasal vaccine due to the risk of contact with mucous membranes and body fluids.
-Please review the guidance on Infection Prevention & Control for Immunizers.
+Gloves are not required unless administering intranasal vaccine due to the risk of contact with mucous membranes and bodily fluids.

 How do I report vaccine administrations?